 - a customer lands on your site—what content should you display?

-- a customer contacts you via on-site chat—how should the conversation look like?
+- a customer contacts you via on-site chat—what should the conversation look like?

 2. Do you proactively engage buyers?